crosstyan/stupid/README.md

 `int32_t` vs `uint32_t` vs "some encoding that pretends to be both".
-ZigZag encoding, in protobuf, is basically a hack that says: "what if we pretended signed integers were just unsigned integers, but we wrapped them in a clever zig-zag pattern so small negative numbers compress well?""
+ZigZag encoding, in protobuf, is basically a hack that says: "what if we pretended signed integers were just unsigned integers, but we wrapped them in a clever zig-zag pattern so small negative numbers compress well?

 The machine doesn't care.
 The ALU just sees 32 bits.
 We're the ones saying "this is an age" or "this is −1" or "this is a file descriptor".
-Types aren’t in the silicon; they live in the agreement (in human sense).
+Types aren't in the silicon; they live in the agreement (in human sense).

 and for multi-byte integers, endianness.
 (spoiler: most of the time you want little-endian, except for network stuff and IBM mainframes)